aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/using-resource-accounts.md

     );
 }
 ```
-When you create a resource account like this, the account with the matching auth key can sign for it.
-Transactions signed in this way will show the signer/sender account as the resource account, but it was actually signed by the owning account with the matching auth key.
+When you create a resource account like this, the account with the matching authentication key can sign for it.
+Transactions signed in this way will show the signer/sender account as the resource account, but it was actually signed by the owning account with the matching authentication key.
 This is mostly for separating resources into a different account- it's merely a way to organize and manage resources.

 Notice that there is nothing returned here- we are not given anything to store or manage.
-We simply created a resource account and rotated its auth key to the optional auth key.
+We simply created a resource account and rotated its authentication key to the optional authentication key.

 :::tip
-If you don't specify an auth key, that is, if you pass in `vector::empty<u8>()` or `vector<u8> []` to the `optional_auth_key` field, it will automatically rotate the auth key to the `origin` account's auth key.
+If you don't specify an authentication key, that is, if you pass in `vector::empty<u8>()` or `vector<u8> []` to the `optional_auth_key` field, it will automatically rotate the authentication key to the `origin` account's authentication key.
 :::

-## Rotating the auth key to 0x0 to create a SignerCapability
+## Rotating the authentication key to 0x0 to create a SignerCapability

 The second technique is the `create_resource_account` function in the `account.move` contract.
 View the code [here](https://github.com/aptos-labs/aptos-core/blob/4beb914a168bd358ec375bfd9854cffaa271199a/aptos-move/framework/aptos-framework/sources/account.move#L602).